Sunday, August 31, 2008

 You've got the beginning, the middle, and the end of fun.

-I know you, baby, I know you will.
+I know you, baby.
+I know you well.

 AIR ASSAULT ON LOS ANGELES